mariorod98/ObsidianVault/🌱 Seedbox/Android - What is an activity.md

 tags:: #state/seedling #on/android

 # What is an Activity?
 An *Activity* is the basic building block of an Android app.
 It can be described as ==a single, focused thing that the user can do==.
+An Activity provides the window in which the app draws its UI.
+It is usually composed of:
+- A **custom class** that inherits from `AppCompatActivity`.
+This class will have all the code related to the activity.
+- A **layout** that defines the appearance of the Activity.
+It is in XML format.
+- A declaration in the [[Android Manifest]].

+## Why activities?
+Activities serve as atomic actions that a user can perform in an app.
+For example, in the Twitter app, the *dashboard*, *create tweet* and *preferences* are all different activities.

+Activities work together to form a cohesive user experience in an app, but each activity is only loosely bound to other activities.
+There are usually minimal dependencies among the activities in an app.

+Furthermore, activities serve as the entry point to a mobile application.
 In desktop apps, the entry point is always the same: you open the app and you are welcomed by the same initial screen.
 However, in mobile-apps, the user doesn't always begin in the same place.

 For example, opening the mail app from the home screen may open the inbox with a list of mails.
 However, opening the app from a photo to send the photo may open with a new email with the photo loaded.

-## Parts of an Activity
+You can control this behaviour with Activities.

 ## Lifecycle of an Activity
 The lifecycle of an Activity is controlled by 7 methods of the Activity class.
 These methods are:
 - **onCreate**: called when the activity is first created.
 This is where you should do all the static set up: create views, bind data, etc. It is always followed by *onStart*.
 - **onStart**: called when the activity is becoming visible to the user.
 - **onResume**: called when the activity will start interacting with the user.
 The user input goes to this activity.
 Always followed by *onPause*.
 - **onPause**: called when the activity is not in the foreground.
-The activity is still visible to the user, so it is recommended to keep it visually active and continue updating the UI.
-Implementations of this method must be very quic because the next activity will not be resumed until this method returns.
+The activity is still visible to the user, so it is recommended to keep it visually active and continue updating the UI. ==Implementations of this method must be very quick because the next activity will not be resumed until this method returns==.
 - **onStop**: called when the Activity is no longer visible.
 This is typically used to stop animations and refreshing the UI, etc.
 - **onRestart**: called after the activity has been stopped.
 Always followed by *onStart*.
 - **onDestroy**: called before the activity is destroyed.